vdedios/my-vim-config/README.md

-# My portable vim config ready to use in any distribution!
+# A portable and simple vim config ready to use in any distribution!

 ### This config features: